-Today, PV installations are only promoted via the non-recurring remuneration (NRR) that covers a maximum of 30% of the capital costs relevant at commissioning of a reference system.
-Even so, building a solar installation is almost always profitable, since power produced by solar on one’s own roof is cheaper than electricity drawn from the public grid.
+PV installations are promoted via the non-recurring remuneration (NRR) that covers up to 30% of the capital costs relevant when commissioning a reference system.
+Roof-top solar power is almost always profitable, since its prices are lower than those of public-grid electricity.

-It should be noted, however, that prices paid for power fed into the grid are very low (www.pvtarif.ch).
-This means that the higher your self-consumption rate is, the more your solar system will be profitable.
+It should be noted that prices paid for power fed into the grid are often very low (www.pvtarif.ch).
+Therefore, the more electricity is consumed directly on site (self-consumption), the more a solar system will achieve profitability.

-At the beginning of 2018, Switzerland launched a new investment instrument called «Private consumption community» (ZEV).
-It enables not only several apartment buildings, but also adjoining plots of land to form communities that act as a single customer to the energy supplier.
-Within a private consumption community, individual current measurings no longer need to be done by the energy supplier.
-Swissolar’s guide to private consumption shows what needs to be taken into account when forming a ZEV.
+«Private consumption communities» (ZEV) allow not only several consumers living in the same house, but also adjoining plots of land to appear as a single customer vis-à-vis the energy supplier.
+Within a private consumption community, individual power measurings no longer need to be done by the energy supplier.
+EnergieSchweiz’s guide to private consumption shows what needs to be taken into account when forming a ZEV.

 There are 3 main steps to achieve a high rate of self-consumption:

-Power consumption adjusted to production, e.g. heat pumps: 30-50% rate of self-consumption
+power consumption adjusted to production, e.g. heat pumps, electrical water heater, etc.